Carolis/git-snippets/README.md

-To access the `hashes` mentioned below you can run `git log` on whatever branch and then copy it
+To access the `hashes` mentioned below you can run `git log` on whatever branch and then copy it.

+`git-reflog` may be useful for seeing all steps you've made previously.

 # Reverting Commits